Camera Focus Chart

 Ensure you place your rulers at a similar distance on the line.
 For instance, you can set the ruler touching the line at the 15cm point.

 Photograph your rulers and lines until you are satisfied with the setup.
-Often, several numbers on your rulers will be more into focus than the line.
+Several numbers on your rulers will often be more focused than the line.
 This signifies that the camera's auto-focus is away from its center.
 Therefore, you need to adjust it properly.

 To correct the camera's focus: